Frequently Asked Questions

 You should have a discussion with your physician about the risks and benefits associated with the placement of a midurethral sling.
 As with any medical procedure, complications can occur from the surgery.
 According to the FDA, “the most common complications reported through MDRs for surgical mesh slings for SUI repair, in descending order of frequency, include: pain, mesh erosion through the vagina (also called exposure, extrusion or protrusion), infection, urinary problems, recurrent incontinence, pain during sexual intercourse (dyspareunia), bleeding, organ perforation, neuro-muscular problems and vaginal scarring.
 Many of these complications require additional medical intervention, and sometimes require surgical treatment and/or hospitalization.
 With the exception of mesh erosion, the above complications can occur following a non-mesh surgical repair for SUI.”7

-For a full list of Warnings and Precautions related to the ArcTV sling, click here.
+For a full list of Warnings and Precautions related to each sling, go to section 2.3 of any UroCure IFU.
+Click here to access the IFUs.

 There is no surgery for incontinence that has a 100% cure rate, but sling surgeries for bladder leakage have been performed and studied since the 1990s and have been shown to have high success rates of 80-95%.8 Other incontinence procedures are possible after sling placement.
 If necessary, inform your surgeon about having a sling when considering additional treatment options.

-UroCure’s ArcTV sling has been cleared by the FDA.
-Click here to read the FDA clearance letter.
+All of UroCure’s slings have been cleared by the FDA.
+Click on the appropriate link below to read the FDA clearance letter:

 - What surgical or non-surgical treatment options are available and what do you recommend to treat my SUI?